• Skip to main content

 Dr. Fung explains how processed food and artificial ingredients raise insulin levels, which leads to obesity.

-The book itself is a deep dive into how hormonal imbalance keeps you fat.
+The book is a deep dive into how hormonal imbalance keeps you fat.

-However, if you want to start immediately, here is all you need to know about how to lose weight according to The Obesity Code.
+However, if you want to start immediately, here is everything you need to know about losing weight according to The Obesity Code.

 Hormonal Imbalance is the Problem